xregistry/spec/core/spec.md

 **`latestversionurl`**
 - Type: URL
 - Description: an absolute URL to the latest Version of the Resource

+  This URL MUST include the `?meta` query parameter if the request asked for the serialization of the xRegistry metadata.
+This would happen when `?meta` was used in the request, or when the Resource is included in the serialization of a Group, such as when the `inline` feature is used.
 - Constraints:
   - REQUIRED in responses, OPTIONAL in requests
   - OPTIONAL in document view